 Therefore, we are recommending the PLA Board of Directors dissolve the PLA Family Engagement Task Force and replaces it with a standing PLA committee; retain the existing charge (with minor updates); expand the composition such that the three youth divisions will be asked to appoint liaisons; and retain the current membership, with the expectation that current members will complete their terms (through June 30, 2021) and the new committee would be included in PLA’s routine committee appointment process when it begins in the spring of 2021.

-PLA Family Engagement Task Force
+PLA Committee on Family Engagement

 Charge and Work

 To explore partnerships and consider resources to be developed to help public libraries learn about and implement successful family engagement practices.
-The Task Force will report to the PLA Board of Directors at least twice per year.
-After two years, the Board will review the work of the Task Force and will recommend its continuation, whether it should be sunset, or whether a standing committee should be created.
+The Committee will report to the PLA Board of Directors at least twice per year..

 Deliverables and outcomes: